deanraguso/dc_tech_challenge/README.md

 # Delegate Connect - Technical Challenge
 #### Author: Dean Raguso

+## Usage
+1. Navigate terminal to the root directory of application.
+2. Execute the run script, linux "./run.sh"
+   1. If you can't, bundle install gem dependencies.
+   2. Move into the src directory.
+   3. Run the index.rb file using Ruby, "ruby index.rb".
+3. Once in the application, type "h" and enter for available commands.
 ## Challenge (Short)
 Create a system that allows clients to create virtual events, and have the schedule be printable.